cyberwizardinstitute/workshops/html-css-javascript-an-eternal-rgb-triple-rainbo.md

-"He came in through the window."  - Michael Jackson
+## "He came in through the window."  - Michael Jackson

-The Front End
+### The Front End

-Full Frontal Endienness
+### Full Frontal Endienness

-The Complete Body.parentNode
+### The Complete document.body

-There are a million ways to do everything.
+Writing a program, there are a million ways to do everything.

 Think about it.